A Top-Ranked Liberal Arts College

 Within these cooperative ventures, Scripps maintains the intimate scale of a small college with the resources and opportunities of a large, coeducational university.

-Claremont University Consortium (CUC) is the shared services organization for The Claremont Colleges, and is incorporated as a freestanding tax-exempt organization with a committed Board of Overseers and 350 full-time employees.
-Unique in American higher education, CUC provides 28 vital services and operates programs and central facilities on behalf of the member colleges.
+The Claremont Colleges Services (TCCS) is the shared services organization for The Claremont Colleges, and is incorporated as a freestanding tax-exempt organization with a committed Board of Overseers and 350 full-time employees.
+Unique in American higher education, TCCS provides 28 vital services and operates programs and central facilities on behalf of the member colleges.
 Some of the 28 different services include: campus safety, a central library, health and counseling services, ethnic organizations a central bookstore, physical plant and facilities support, payroll and accounting, information technology, real estate, risk management, and employee benefits.